-Although challenges are high but we are committed to perform in best possible manner and add value to our stakeholders to meet the long-term goals of the Company.
-For improving quality of our products and get premium on selling prices we will continue to upgrade plant and machinery with the prime objective of reducing imbalance and inefficiencies.
+Although there are many challenges faced by the company, we are committed to perform in best possible manner and add value to our stakeholders to meet the long-term goals of the Company.
+The Board of Directors of the Company has not proposed any cash dividend for the year ended 30 June 2022 as the Company wants to cope up with working capital requirement due to fluctuations in economic conditions and expects this not to repeat in future.
+For improving quality of our products and get a premium on selling prices we will continue to upgrade plant and machinery with the prime objective of reducing imbalance and inefficiencies and improving product quality consistently.